Range sessions, swing video analysis, and a cleaner practice journal.

 AI body tracking and skeleton overlay

 For golfers who want more than a manual replay, SwingDraw includes AI body tracking.
-The skeleton overlay makes posture and body positions easier to read through each phase of the swing, which is especially helpful when you are trying to identify sequence issues or explain a pattern to a coach.
+The skeleton overlay makes posture and body positions easier to read through each phase of the swing, which is helpful when you are checking whether a practice change is showing up on video.

 Head movement tracking